 Light nuisance

-The council can investigate complaints about outdoor lighting and take action to address incidents which are assessed to be a ‘statutory nuisance’.
+The council can investigate complaints about outdoor lighting and take action on incidents which are assessed to be a statutory nuisance.

 The following can cause artificial light nuisance if not maintained or used properly: